Advantages to an On-Campus Program

 You Get More Social Interaction on Campus

 Campus students can interact not just with instructors but also with fellow students and peers.
-This might include living in the dorms freshman year, moving into an apartment with friends sophomore and junior year, or rushing a sorority or fraternity and living in the sorority house or frat house.
+This might include:

 Of course, there are many interactions with one’s fellow students and peers that are focused on education as well, like interactions in class or in study groups.

-Being on campus also gives you networking opportunities that are not only helpful while you’re in college but also beyond college.
+Being on campus also gives you networking opportunities that are helpful while you’re in college and beyond.
 Many graduates often find that the people they went to school with end up being valuable professional contacts down the road.
 The same goes for professors who might provide you with a letter of recommendation or might connect you with someone they know that allows you to get your first job out of college.

 Just about every college and university has career fairs for this specific purpose.
-Schools aren’t just judged on factors like graduation rates, but they are also judged on the percentage of graduates that get jobs.
-Job fairs and other networking events on campus are designed to boost those rates, and, unfortunately, online learners seldom have the opportunity to take advantage of these kinds of on-campus events.
+Schools aren’t just judged on factors like graduation rates.
+They are also judged on the percentage of graduates who get jobs.
+Job fairs and other networking events on campus are designed to boost those rates.
+Unfortunately, online learners seldom have the opportunity to take advantage of these kinds of on-campus events.

 More Degrees are Offered on Campus

-When online education originated, students had access to a precious few online courses in a variety of different subjects.
+When online education originated, students had access to precious few online courses in a variety of subjects.
 These became so successful and popular that many schools began offering complete degree programs.

 At first, you might have been able to get a bachelor’s degree online.
 But today, you can also get master’s degrees and doctorates, depending on the field of study.
 You can literally go to college from undergraduate to post-doctoral work and never set foot on campus if you like.

 Despite the growing number of online programs available today, in some instances, there are still a limited number of degree programs offered through online education.
-Again, this depends on your major area of study – getting a medical degree, for example, cannot be done online – and it depends on the specific school you choose to attend.
+Again, this depends on your major area of study.
+Getting a medical degree, for example, cannot be done online.
+It also depends on the school you choose to attend.
 Some colleges and universities have very robust online degree programs while others might offer just a few.

 Additionally, some degree programs cannot be offered 100% online.
 Psychology programs, for instance, often have internship components as part of the degree requirement.
-So, for example, if you’re getting a master’s degree in counseling online, you will likely have to complete an internship in order to get actual real-world practice working with clients.
+For example, if you’re getting a master’s degree in counseling online, you will likely have to complete an internship to get actual real-world practice working with clients.

 The point is that if you attend school on campus, these types of experiences are built into the curriculum.
-You aren’t restricted by being a remote learner – whatever on-campus major you choose, you will be able to fulfill the graduation requirements with little (if any) travel required.
+You aren’t restricted by being a remote learner.
+Whatever on-campus major you choose, you will be able to fulfill the graduation requirements with little or no travel required.

 On-Campus Learning is More Structured